More than 70% of Change Initiatives fail, we want you to succeed

 Again, you may and must define strategic targets and KPI.
 And again, organizations are not machines (toasters).

-Therefore, your answers to question no. 1 can be business and economically and at the same time your vision, target picture or desired state MUST be felt.
+Therefore, your answers to question no. 1 can be business and economically based, and at the same time your vision, target picture or desired state MUST be felt in order to create movement.

 Both working with metaphors as well as economically makes sense - depending on your very specific case for change.